 Winter Break Trips (December 18-22, 2017)

-Participants will learn how small farms in the tropical forest are working in conservation of nature for the long term, while providing positive social and economic impact for the local community.
-Participants will work on supporting education at a primary school, sustainable practices at a cooperative coffee farm, and promotion of ecotourism as an alternative for conservation of the forests.
+Learn how small farms in the tropical forest are working in conservation of nature for the long term, while providing positive social and economic impact for the local community.
+During their trip, breakers will work on supporting education at a primary school, sustainable practices at a cooperative farm, and promotion of ecotourism as an alternative for conservation of the forests.
 This trip is international and will require a passport and a flight.
 Prior to departure, there will be a few mandatory foreign language webinars/online homework sessions.
 We highly suggest that you have a basic level of Spanish speaking skills.